airalab/robonomics-wiki/docs/how-to-launch-the-robonomics-collator.md

 Telemetry url: https://telemetry.parachain.robonomics.network/#/Robonomics

-Collators logs can be monitored with : `journalctl -u robonomics.service -f`
+Collators logs can be monitored with: `journalctl -u robonomics.service -f`

 Now the robonomics collator is launched it will sync with the Kusama Relay Chain, this can take up quite some time depending on your network speed and system specifications, so we recommend to download a Kusama snapshot and use it.

 ## Speeding up the sync process using a Kusama snapshot

 We recommend to do this immediately after you've created and started the robonomics service.
-You can find more info about snapshots and usage instructions on the followin page: https://ksm-rocksdb.polkashots.io/
+You can find more info about snapshots and usage instructions on the following page: https://ksm-rocksdb.polkashots.io/

 Instructions: